 Buemi: Sitting on the sidelines as an F1 reserve is real torture 24 January, 2013 Sebastian Buemi on the F1 sidelines for another season Sebastien Buemi has admitted that a sports car programme in 2013 is some compensation for having to watch every grand prix from the reserve bench, where he will be for another year after being confirmed as Red Bull’s third driver.
 “Yes, it’s terrible,” the Swiss said, when after being retained as Red Bull’s official reserve driver for 2013 he was asked if sitting on the sidelines is difficult.
 “Real torture!”
 Buemi, 24, said as he recalled last year, the first season after being dropped by Red Bull’s junior team Toro Rosso.
 He had hoped to return to the grid in 2013, but instead has signed on for the Red Bull reserve role again.
 “Given the circumstances, it is the best option,” said Buemi.
 “I didn’t have the opportunity to sign with a competitive team, so I decided to stay with the Red Bull, who have just won the titles again.
 Working with Red Bull Racing is only a plus for my career.”
 He added, “I know everyone at Red Bull Racing well and it’s good to remain with the team for another year.
 Of course my aim is to be driving at the races again but I am still learning all the time from my work with the team.”
 But he admitted that Sundays at the scores of grands prix around the globe are far from fun.
 “Definitely, for a driver there’s nothing worse than not being on the track,” he is quoted by Russia’s f1news.ru website.
 Buemi, however, said some recompense is his continuing race programme with Toyota.
 Last year, Buemi’s hybrid prototype was running third in the fabled Le Mans 24 hours when teammate Anthony Davidson crashed heavily.
 “Yes, I have signed a contract with Toyota and will be at the start at Le Mans and at least three other races,” he said.
 “I also have 15 days of testing so it’s a good programme.
 Also at the grands prix I won’t just be a spectator, I will again work as an expert on TV.”
 Buemi said he will try again to make his F1 race return for 2014, “Nothing can be ruled out,” he insisted.
 “The situation in Formula One is changing rapidly.”
 “But even if at the end of the year Mark Webber finishes his career, it is clear that there will be a lot of applicants for his place.”
 (GMM) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.